 Nuclear medicine bone scans can also be used in the evaluation of these patients in the setting of early presentation or if there are no appreciable changes on radiographs.
 Early changes on bone scan include a photopenic area surrounded by increased radiotracer uptake, the typical pattern for early avascular necrosis.
 In later stages, these will be diffuse hyperactivity secondary to revascularization, osseous repair, and progression to arthritic involvement of the MTP joint.

-Initially, nonoperative management is attempted with the goal to alleviate symptoms and minimize epiphyseal deformity to limit the progression to arthritis regardless of the severity of disease.
-Activity modification, protected weight bearing (stiff-soled shoe, fracture boot, or cast), shoe wear modifications, and oral anti-inflammatory medications are utilized in this early treatment.
+Initially, nonoperative management is attempted with the goal to alleviate symptoms and minimize epiphyseal deformity to limit the progression to arthritis regardless of the severity of the disease.
+Activity modification, protected weight-bearing (stiff-soled shoe, fracture boot, or cast), shoe wear modifications, and oral anti-inflammatory medications are utilized in this early treatment.
 Shoe wear modifications may include orthoses with metatarsal bars designed to offload the painful metatarsal head have been shown to help patients respond without long-term disability.
 Most patients with Smillie stage 1 through 3 respond to conservative treatment and obtain long-term success.

 There is a large number of surgical procedures proposed for the treatment of Freiberg disease when conservative measures have failed, largely reserved for patients with Smillie stage 4 and stage 5 disease.
 There is little consensus among surgeons as to which procedure should be primarily performed.
 In a review by Carmont et al., surgical options were divided into two categories, either altering the abnormal physiology and biomechanics or restoring articular congruency/arthritic sequelae encountered in the later stages of the disease.
 Those procedures aimed at altering the abnormal physiology include core decompression and corrective osteotomies.
 Those procedures aim at restoring articular congruency include debridement, osteotomy, grafting, and arthroplasty.

 The differential diagnosis for these patients based on clinical presentation would include a stress fracture, neuroma, plantar plate tear, or other inflammatory arthritis such as rheumatoid arthritis or gout.
 Radiographs assist in narrowing the differential diagnosis and exclude these entities.
-The classic finding of flattening of the metatarsal heads on radiograph will confirm the clinical suspicion.
+The classic finding of flattening of the metatarsal heads on the radiograph will confirm the clinical suspicion.

 Most patients with Smillie stage 1 through 3 respond to conservative treatment and obtain long-term success.
 Patients presenting at high grades typically have to undergo surgery with the goals to restore articular congruency and limit the progression to arthritis.

-COmplications include progression to advanced arthritis with the associated pain and limited range of motion.
+Complications include progression to advanced arthritis with the associated pain and limited range of motion.

 There is nothing that the patient can do to prevent this condition.